survivorbat/rabbitmq-miffy-wrapper/README.md

 These packages can be found on nuget.org and in my private azure cloud.

+## Exceptions

+### DestinationQueueException

+This exception indicates that an exception occured at the CommandListener on the receiving end and that the CommandPublisher is unable to complete its command.

+### BusConfigurationException

+This exception indicates that something is wrong with the configuration of your listener of sender.

+### MessageTimeoutException

+This exception indicates that no response was received within the (currently hard-coded) limit within a CommandPublisher.

 ## Example configuration

 To allow you for a quick start, here are a few examples on how to use this library.